crerwin/mesos-external-container-logger/README.md

 # How it works

+## Mesos Default

+By default Mesos uses a plugin called ContainerLogger.
+Its job is to capture STDOUT and STERR from the Mesos task and write it to disk in the task's sandbox.
+These files are the ones we see when we look at logs in the DC/OS UI.
+The shortcoming is that it is difficult or impossible to see logs from tasks that exited days or weeks in the past.

+## External Container Logger

-The plugin hooks into the Mesos slave process and gets information from the Mesos executor protobuf.
+This plugin hooks into the Mesos slave process and gets some useful information from the Mesos executor protobuf.
+Most importantly it identifies the marathon framework and/or application ID so it can be correlated with the task ID for later log inspection.
 For each Mesos task, it starts a new sidecar process that is considered part of the Mesos task.
 This sidecar executable is provided through a configuration file, and can either be a shell script or a binary.
 It is important to note that if this second process fails, the entire Mesos task will fail (and Marathon will restart it elsewhere).

 The sidecar process started by the plugin has 3 important environment variables.
 These variables only exist in the sidecar process, not in the main Mesos task process: